tinacms/rfcs/0004-mdx-support.md

 #### Mixing presentation logic with content

-I think this is a valid concern in many cases - but the disconnect of headless CMS content and it's view is what makes Tina so compelling in the first place.
+I think this is a valid concern in many cases - but the disconnect of headless CMS content and its view is what makes Tina so compelling in the first place.
 We've been using shortcodes for years and this is a chance to make them better.
 It would be the job of this editor to provide helpful error boundaries but that's not outlined in this RFC.

 ### Editor experience (ie. editors don't want to write JSX)